 PCI-E 5.0 – GPUs & SSDs

-For both X670 and B650 motherboards we’re going to see a mixture of PCI-E Gen5 and Gen4.
-The less expensive motherboards on the X670 chipset are likely to only feature one element of PCI-E 5.0 in the form of an x16 or x4 slot.
-Although we don’t have a mass of information about B650 boards, we’re expecting to only see PCI-E Gen5 features on the more mid-range and top-end boards.
+For both X670 and B650 motherboards we’ve seen a mixture of PCI-E Gen5 and Gen4.
+The less expensive motherboards on the X670 chipset only feature one element of PCI-E 5.0 in the form of an x16 or x4 slot.
+B650 boards follow a similar situation, whereby Gen5 support is the same.
+But PCI-E lanes have decreased for Gen4 and Gen3 on this lower-end chipset.
 This is ultimately to keep down costs for this budget chipset.

 As we can see on the MSI X670-P WiFi, you’ve got access to two PCI-E Gen4 slots on the GPU front.
 And in terms of storage you’ve got one Gen 5 M.2 slot, and three other Gen 4 slots.
-This is a massive amount of speedy storage slots, and we believe other top-end X670 motherboards will offer a lot more.
-Although we don’t have any B650 motherboard product releases at the moment, we expect the amount of slots to be halved, but still retain PCI-E 5.0 on certain boards.
+This is a massive amount of speedy storage slots, and other top-end X670 motherboards will offer a lot more.
+B650 boards have received a similar treatment, but there are less available features comparatively.

 Memory Overclocking Support